Iran’s Khamenei promises ‘Israel will be punished’ for Syria strike

 “The evil Zionist regime will be punished at the hands of our brave men.
 We will make them regret this crime and the other ones,” Khamenei said in a message published on his official website.

-The statement came as Iranian state television reported that the death toll from the attack has risen to 13, including seven Iranians and six Syrian citizens.
+The statement came as Iranian state television reported that the death toll from the attack on the consulate building has risen to 13, including seven Iranians and six Syrian citizens.

 Earlier, Iranian President Ebrahim Raisi declared that the “cowardly crime will not go unanswered.”